oconnor663/jacko.io/posts/async_io.md

 The `fd` field is a "file descriptor", or in Rust terms a "raw" file descriptor.
 It's an identifier that Unix-like OSs use to track open resources like files and sockets.
-We can get the descriptor from a `TcpListener` or a `TcpStream` by calling [`.as_raw_fd()`][as_raw_fd], which returns [`RawFd`], a type alias for `c_int`.[^windows]
+We can get a descriptor from a `TcpListener` or a `TcpStream` by calling [`.as_raw_fd()`][as_raw_fd], which returns [`RawFd`], a type alias for `c_int`.[^windows]